 If you have any payments that are automatically deducted from your bank account, be sure to make arrangements well in advance for the funds to be deducted from your new bank account.

 Give special attention to tax-deferred funds such as 401(k) plans and IRAs.
 When moving these types of funds, be aware that there are strict rules governing the transfer of these funds.
 Ask your financial advisor for more details.

 Looking Toward the Future

 Choosing new financial partners is the final step in moving your financial family.
 There’s much to consider before making a firm decision.
 So, it pays to shop around!
 Are the hours and locations convenient for you?
 Do the types of accounts and services meet your needs?
 Are you pleased with the way you’re treated?
 Is this a bank that supports your community and its institutions?

 As you shop for a new financial institution, check into automated services that can make your life easier.
-These types of services can be invaluable while you’re moving and can continue to be a useful financial tool long after your move is complete.

 Online and Mobile App Banking Options

 Most banks offer options such as telephone, online, mobile app and text message banking services that allow you to conveniently, view your personal account information or activity, transfer funds and

 pay bills 24/7 from anywhere.
 Also consider the strength of online encryption the bank has implemented for your security.
 Some banks also offer an app that sends you an alert and allows you to decide when you want your debit and credit card available for use.